3 Ways to Create Family Bonding Time

 Do you realize that if things are not organized properly then valuable time, which could be used as family bonding time, is lost?

 Sometimes you spend hours each month looking for lost files, keys, or shoes that take away much of your time.
 You need to create an organized system so that the things you or your family members need daily are reachable and have a regular place.

 What do you achieve by this? – Hey, you waste less time and save up enough time to bond with your family!

-You could have shoe racks in one corner of the house where all family members place their shoes, or a study tables for books, and have a small basket or set up hooks near the door for house keys.
+You could have shoe racks in one corner of the house where all family members place their shoes, or a study table for books, and have a small basket or set up hooks near the door for house keys.

 Similarly, each family member needs a cubby by the door to hold rain boots or coats.
 And before going to bed, do a last-minute check to ensure that the next day’s shoes and clothes are easily available.

-Being a working mom I sometimes double the recipe and freeze one for using later in the week.
+Being a working mom I sometimes double the recipe and freeze one for use later in the week.
 This saves me a lot of time for family bonding activities.
 Some ideas that may work for you also include –